Genesis Chapter 27 Summary

 Discussion Questions for Genesis, Chapter 27

 2. What role does deception play in this account?
-Why is it important to see that lack of integrity is the root of the problem in this chapter?
-In what ways have you seen deception cause similar problems in your family, work, or peers?
+Why is it important to see that a lack of integrity is the root of the problem in this chapter?
+In what ways have you seen deception cause similar problems in your family, work, or among your peers?

 3. What kind of family dynamic is at play here?
 Why do you think there is so much hostility between Rebekah, Isaac, Jacob, and Esau?
 How does this dynamic play into the eventual separation of the nations derived from Jacob and Esau?
 What negative family dynamics can you identify in your own life, and what role do you play in reversing those dynamics?